bernatferragut/CCT/Introductions/Microbit.md

 ![](/assets/images/pm-mb0/mb0-2.png)

     TEACHER NOTES
     * Live code slowly
     * Encourage people to go on the platform and test the code themselves

-        * Spend some time exploring the Simulator and explain its advantages
+**EXPLORE**
+> Using the Online Simulator

 * Change the icons
 * Change the string for their names
 * Change shake trigger for A + B
 * Make sure to mention all the sensors micro:bits have
 * Show a where the tutorials are in the makecode platform

 ## Download your Program
 **1.** Connect your micro:bit to your computer using a USB cable.